socketio/socket.io-client-swift/README.md

     "reconnects": true, // default true
     "reconnectAttempts": 5, // default -1 (infinite tries)
     "reconnectWait": 5, // default 10
-    "nsp": "swift" // connects to the specified namespace.
-Default is / ])
+    "nsp": "swift", // connects to the specified namespace.
+Default is / "forcePolling": true // if true, the socket will only use XHR polling, default is false (polling/WebSockets) ])

 // Socket Events